Brandon Taubman: MLB ban

 On October 24, 2019, the Astros fired Taubman and acknowledged that his outburst was directed at the group of reporters, contrary to the team's initial statement.
 Luhnow said that the initial statement attacking Apstein's reporting "should have never been sent."
 He also stated that he and other Astros executives were initially inclined to side with Taubman because he had never behaved in such a manner before.
 Luhnow personally apologized to Apstein on October 25, just before Game 3 of the 2019 World Series.
 The next day, team owner Jim Crane apologized to Apstein on behalf of the Astros and formally retracted the team's initial statement.

 On January 13, 2020, MLB commissioner Rob Manfred announced that Taubman had been placed on MLB's ineligible list through at least the end of the 2020 season.
 Manfred stated that as a result of an MLB investigation into Taubman's behavior, he had placed Taubman on the ineligible list on November 15, 2019 pending completion of an investigation into sign stealing by the Astros from 2017 to 2018.
 Taubman was interviewed for the sign stealing investigation and denied any knowledge of it.
 However, Manfred felt it was not necessary to delve further into Taubman's possible culpability for any role he might have played in the sign stealing, concluding that Taubman's "inappropriate conduct in the clubhouse" after the ALCS win was enough in and of itself to demand a lengthy suspension.
 Manfred sharply criticized the culture of the Astros' baseball operations department, saying that its emphasis on "results over other considerations" fostered an environment that led to Taubman's outburst and the Astros' initially "inappropriate and inaccurate response."
 Taubman was eligible to apply for reinstatement after the 2020 World Series, but will be permanently banned from baseball if he commits another "material violation" of MLB rules.
 Taubman has not re-applied as of 2025.

-Real estate career

-A pariah now in MLB baseball circles, Taubman was hired as chief information officer of Stablewood Properties, a Houston-based real estate operator.
 In an off-camera interview with Frontline, Taubman said that he continues to regret the outburst and tried to make amends, such as volunteering as a data scientist for a domestic violence organization.